 Scenario: Attempted Abduction with a Gun

-You are walking by the road.
+You’re walking by the road.
 A vehicle suddenly stops next to you and the door opens.
-From within, someone is pointing a gun directly at you, demanding that you get in.
+A masked man is pointing a gun directly at you, ordering you to get in.

 What SHOULD you do?